 Get the inside scoop

-The opportunity to buy a bank owned home is one that many buyers often consider due to the fact that there is a prevailing belief that you can buy them for 50 cents on the dollar or less.
-While as a general rule many bank owned properties do represent a good Real Estate value, you are more likely to be able to purchase one for around 5-20% less than the going rate for a similar comparable property.
+The opportunity to buy a bank-owned home is one that many buyers often consider due to the fact that there is a prevailing belief that you can buy them for 50 cents on the dollar or less.
+While as a general rule many bank-owned properties do represent a good Real Estate value, you are more likely to be able to purchase one for around 5-20% less than the going rate for a similar comparable property.
+Learn more about what to know about buying a bank-owned property with Big Rapids Realty, Inc & Reed City Realty, Inc.

-Buying a foreclosed home, is not for the timid at heart and there are many things that buyers need to be aware of going into a REO transaction.
+Buying a foreclosed home is not for the timid at heart and there are many things that buyers need to be aware of going into an REO transaction.

 One of the first things you should investigate when you become interested in an REO (Real Estate Owned) property is the present market value.
 This is something a skilled local buyer's agent can do to help you.